Crime Prevention

 Because there are two parks located within the boundaries of Enos Park, officers from the Springfield Park District also patrol the parks and surrounding areas.

-In 2007, the Springfield Park District Police implemented the “SeeMore the Eagle” park policing program.
-The renovation of Enos Park the following year added additional lighting throughout the park, rerouted the walking paths, and opened up the pavillion area for better visibility to deter negative activities.
+The renovation of Enos Park in 2008 added additional lighting throughout the park, rerouted the walking paths, and opened up the pavilion area for better visibility to deter negative activities.
 These combined efforts, along with the vigilance of the Park District Police and the Springfield Police Department, have made the park a gathering place for families and has significantly reduced loitering and criminal activity in the parks.